wangcongyi/wangcongyi.github.io/README.md

 ##2016-3-21
-gtihub use https but gaodeMap use http  so I can't use map at github.here is my
+gtihub use https but gaodeMap use http  so I can't use map at github.here is my blog
 >
 var map = new AMap.Map('container',{
         zoom: 10,